The Ball-Sellers House has ended its 2022 season and will reopen for the 2023 season on Saturday April 1, 2023 through the end of October.

 A Love Affair With an Old House: The Ball-Sellers House Story

 Martha Orth, who was a member of the team who accepted the house and helped restore it, tells the story of the Ball-Sellers House at an AHS public program commemorating the 40th anniversary of the donation by Marian Sellers.
-The house was built by John Ball in the 1750s and donated to the Society by Marian Sellers in 1975.
+The house was built by John Ball c.1750 and donated to the Society by Marian Sellers in 1975.
 Mrs. Orth discussed how the house was acquired, how the Society preserved and restored it, and the history of the owners of the house through the centuries.

 Read a Brief History of the House here.